 Real estate is a highly competitive marketplace.
 The ideal situation is a home that has been given thorough exposure to the market through advertising (Realtor.ca, etc.) and for which a motivated buyer and a motivated seller agree on a price through negotiation.
 In real estate, this is considered proof of “fair market value” and it’s the goal that we work toward.

 If a home is overpriced, the market may ignore the listing because it’s easy to find comparisons that offer better value to the buyer.
 A home that is priced only 5% over fair market value may take a long time to sell and may eventually sell at a discount.
 If a house is on the market for a long time without a sale, the market may perceive it as having problems.

-If a house is underpriced, it will sell before it has received proper exposure to the potential market.
-That’s generally considered to be 30-60 days between the listing date and the first offer.
+If a house is underpriced, it will sell before it has received proper exposure which is generally considered as a time frame of 30 to 60 days.
+That has changed in recent years as many properties sell within weeks or days of being listed, due to higher demand from buyers.
 A home that sells within a week or two is not necessarily underpriced: the market may be very hot and all homes may be experiencing the same time-to-sale.
 Ask us for an estimate on time-to-sell in your area and for your property type.

 Benefits of an accurate valuation and asking price

 - Your property sells faster because it is exposed to more qualified buyers

 - Your home doesn’t lose its “marketability”

 - The closer to market value, the higher the offers